-Your name as shown on your Form IL-1040 Your ur Social Security number S ite p 2: Figure your nonrefundable cred it 1 2 3 Wri Wri ite the amount of tax from your IL-1040, Line 16. ite the amount of credit for tax paid to other states from your IL-1040 btract Line 2 from Line 1.
-2 .00 .00 .00 Se ectio on A - Illinois Property Tax Credit (See instructions for direct ions on ho w to obtain your PIN) 4 a b c d e f g Write the total amount of Illinois Property Tax paid during the tax year for the real estate that includes your principal residence.
-Write the Property Index Number (PIN) for the property listed above.
-Write the PIN for an adjoining lot, if included in Line 4a.
-Write the PIN for any other adjoining lot, if included in Line 4a.
+Your name as shown on your Form IL-1040 You Your Social Security number Ste ep 2: Figure your nonrefundable credi t Write the amount of tax from your IL-1040, Line 16.
+Write the amount of credit for tax paid to other states from your IL-1040, I Subtract Line 2 from Line 1.
+Line 17.
+1 2 3 Sec tion A - Illinois Property Tax Credit (See instructions for direction ons on how to c btain your propert y number) tax year for the real estate that includes your principal residence.
+Write the property number for the property listed above.
+Write the property number for an adjoining lot, if included in Line 4a.
+Write the property number for another adjoining lot, if included in Line 4a.
 Write the portion of your tax bill that is deductible as a business expense on U.S. income tax forms or schedules, even if you did not take the federal deduction.
 Subtract Line 4e from Line 4a.
-Multiply Line 4f by 5% (.05). .00. .00 .00 5 mpare Lines 3 and 4g, and write the lesser amount here.
-J 5 .00.
-6 Sub btract Line 5 from Line 3.
-6 .00. or lote on B - K-12 Education Expense Credit You must attach the receipt you received from your students' school plete the K-12 Education Expense Credit Worksheet on the back schedule.
-I 8 a b c d Write the total amount of K-12 education expenses from the receip you received from your students' school or Line 13 of the workshee on the back of this schedule.
+4e 4f .00 .00 .00 .00 5 .00.
+Note of thi of the worksheet on the back of this schedule.
 You may not take a credit for the first \$250 paid.
 Subtract Line 7b from Line 7a.
 If the result is negative, enter "zero."
-Multiply Line 7c by 25% (.25).
-Compare the result and \$500, and write the lesser amount here. mpare Lines 6 and 7d, and write the lesser amount here. t 7a .00 250.00 .00 .00.
-Se ectio on C - Total Nonrefundable Credit 0 d Lines 5 and 8.
-This is your poprefundable credit amount.
-Write this amount on
+7a 7b .00 250.00 .00 .00.